it-crowd/mock-contexts-extension/README.md

 This project helps to fix "No active contexts for scope type ViewScoped / ConversationScoped" exception which occures when arquillian tests ViewScoped and ConversationScoped controllers.

-JSF version: 2.2
-Tested on Wildfly 10
+JSF version: 2.2, tested on Wildfly 10

 Usage